 This spot has been added by

-Marsa El Nabaa is a bay in the north of Marsa Alam, very close to the famous Abu Dabbab beach.
-It features several snorkeling areas including a fringing reef and a patch reef where many colorful fish live, as well as deeper seagrass beds frequently visited by a dugong.
-Although the corals are quite damaged in the area, a glimpse of the Red Sea underwater life awaits you below the surface of the water.
+Marsa El Nabaa is a bay in the north of Marsa Alam, Egypt, very close to the famous Abu Dabbab beach.
+It features several snorkeling areas including a fringing reef and a patch reef where many colorful fish live.
+There is also deeper seagrass beds that are frequently visited by dugong.
+Although the corals are quite damaged in the area, a glimpse of the Red Sea underwater life awaits you just below the surface of the water.

 Marsa El Nabaa is a bay located between Port Ghalib and Marsa Alam, on the southern coast of the Egyptian Red Sea.
-It is about 35 kilometers south of Marsa Alam airport.
+It is about 22 miles south of Marsa Alam airport.

 There are three main ways to access this spot:

-Marsa El Nabaa is located just 2 kilometers south of Abu Dabbab, another famous snorkeling spot, one of the very best in Egypt to swim with green sea turtles.
+Marsa El Nabaa is located less than 2 miles south of Abu Dabbab, another famous snorkeling spot and one of the very best in Egypt to swim with green sea turtles.

 There are three main snorkeling areas in Marsa El Nabaa, two with shore access (zones 1 and 2 on the map above) and one accessible by boat (zone 3).